dubinc/analytics/packages/web/README.md

 The API host to use for tracking.
 This is useful for setting up reverse proxies to avoid adblockers.
 The default is `https://api.dub.co`.

-### `domain`
+### `shortDomain`

-The domain of the short link to track clicks for.
+The short domain you're using on Dub for your short links.
 This is required for client-side click-tracking.

 ### `attributionModel`